Retinal Imaging

-Standard wide-field fundus imaging captures the optic nerve, macula, midperipheral retina and vasculature in high definition.
+Standard fundus imaging captures the optic nerve, macula and the first branches of the retinal vasculature.

 Zeiss Clarus 500